The Danger of Mixing the Old and New Covenants

 3. The Parable of the Talents, and the Parable of the Vineyard Workers (see Matthew 20:1-16, 25:14-30).
 Two different parables, two different ways of God’s judgment.
 One judgment according to the Old Covenant, and the other judgment according to the New Covenant.
 What happens in the Old?
 The people are judged by their performance and get rewarded based on such.
 What happens in the New?
 They all get paid the same in the end, no matter what time of day they began.

 Friend, Jesus taught the Old Covenant in its purest form to shut up the mouths of the sanctimonious–not to stroke their egos (see Matthew 5:17-18, Romans 3:19).
 The Law is meant to do the same for people today.
-He didn’t come to abolish it but to unroll it all the way out and say, “Go ahead.
+He didn’t come to destroy it but to unroll it all the way out and say, “Go ahead.
 Try.
 Be perfect like God is perfect–or take a hike” (see Matthew 5:48).

 This flies in the face of Christians who struggle with Mosaic legalism, which is an oxymoron because we were never even given the set of 613 commandments to begin with.
 Do a quick Google search of “What are the 613 commandments in the Law” and you’ll be bored to tears before you finish reading half of them.
 Remember, you must keep all of them if you want to live by them (see Deuteronomy 4:2, Galatians 3:10).